On the Satisfaction Probabilities of $k$-CNF Formulas: Conclusion and Outlook

 \section{Conclusion and Outlook}

-The results of the present paper settle the complexity of $k\Lang{sat-prob}_{>\delta}$ from a complexity-theoretic point of view: The problem is either $\Class{NP}$-complete or $\Class{NL}$-complete or lies in $\Class{AC}^0$ -- and which of these is the case depends on whether or not $\delta = \sigma(\omega)$ holds for some formula~$\omega$ with certain syntactic properties.
-The proof is based on the insight that the spectra $k\CNFSSigmaSpectrum$ are well-ordered with respect to~$>$, as this implies (1) that the standard sunflower-based kernel algorithm for hitting sets allows us to compute kernels for $k\Lang{sat-prob}_{\ge \delta}$ and (2) that the variables in the kernel form strong backdoor sets into $\Lang{2cnfs}$ or $\Lang{1cnfs}$ for formulas whose satisfaction probabilities ``behave the same way'' as those of the input formula.
+The results of the present paper settle the complexity of $k\Lang{sat-pr}_{>p}$ from a structural complexity view: The problem is either $\Class{NP}$-complete or $\Class{NL}$-complete or lies in $\Class{AC}^0$ -- and which of these is the case depends on whether or not $p = \Prob{\omega}$ holds for some irredundant formula $\omega\in k\Lang{cnfs}$ containing a clause of size $k-3$ or of size $k-2$.
+The proof is based on the insight that the spectra $k\CNFSSigmaSpectrum$ are well-ordered with respect to~$>$.
+We saw that being well-ordered (or, equivalently, having gaps below all values) is a key property of the spectra with numerous algorithmic consequences.
+In particular, the standard sunflower-based kernel algorithm for hitting sets allows us to compute kernels for $k\Lang{sat-pr}_{\ge p}$.
+By extending the notion of weak backdoor sets to the threshold setting, we also saw that the computed kernels will always form ``weak backdoor sets for threshold~$p$ into $\Lang{2cnfs}$ (or $\Lang{1cnfs}$)'' when $k\Lang{cnfs}$ do \emph{not} have room for $\Lang{3sat}$ (or~$\Lang{2sat}$).